Post Traumatic Stress Disorder (PTSD)

 Treatments for Depression

-Though PTSD cannot be cured, it can be treated and managed in several ways.
+Though PTSD cannot be cured, it can be treated and managed in several ways:

 Psychotherapy, such as cognitive processing therapy or group therapy